 They’re probably more used to being on the receiving end of donations, but kind-hearted hospital staff are now making a difference with a donation of their own.

-Staff at Hull and East Yorkshire Hospitals NHS Trust approached Fiona Dwyer, of ITV Calendar News and PR consultancy FDPR, to host their annual staff awards ceremony earlier this year and, in return, offered to hold a collection on the night for one of Fiona’s favoured charities.
+Staff at Hull University Teaching Hospitals NHS Trust approached Fiona Dwyer, of ITV Calendar News and PR consultancy FDPR, to host their annual staff awards ceremony earlier this year and, in return, offered to hold a collection on the night for one of Fiona’s favoured charities.

 An amazing £700 was donated by those attending the Trust’s Golden Hearts Awards, and Fiona asked for the proceeds to go to the S.A.M.M.I.
 Fund, a local charity set up in 2015 by North Ferriby-based Sammi Petersen.
 Sammi was involved in a non-fault road traffic accident last year which left her paralysed from the chest down and requiring the use of a wheelchair.
 The S.A.M.M.I.
 Fund now provides both advice and practical support to people with spinal injury.